twhipple/Modeling_Earthquake_Damage/README.md

 ## Future Work
+I still would like to know more about dealing with the unbalanced data set as well as all the categorical columns.
+Plus, I need to do some hypertuning of parameters and take a closer look at the feature importance.
+Perhaps I can build a faster and lighter model based on only a handful of columns.

 I'm curious about what other factors could be taken into account when looking at earthquake disasters (such as number of earthquakes per year, average Richter score, and how this specific earthquake came about - tectonic plate movement, volcanic eruption, or tsunami).
 And can more work be done looking at historic buildings and placement in relation to the center of the earthquake.